Lamps

 In household lamps, the gas inside the bulb is either a vacuum or filled with an inert gas.
 Active gases, such as oxygen, could interact with the heat being produced and explode.
 Inert gases, like argon, don't react to the heat.

-Remember that lighting fixtures are really projectors; they generally focus light and send it in a specific direction with certain characteristics (described more in depth in the “Equipment” segment).
+Remember that lighting fixtures are projectors; they generally focus light and send it in a specific direction with certain characteristics (described more in-depth in the "Equipment" segment).
 For top efficiency, filaments need to be small and bright.

-As the filament heats up, little particles of the tungsten become detached and because heat rises; they rise up…collecting on the top of the bulb and eventually creating a dark spot within the lamp which also dims the light output of the lamp.
+As the filament heats up, little particles of the tungsten become detached, and because heat rises; they rise…collecting on the top of the bulb and eventually creating a dark spot within the lamp which also dims the light output of the lamp.

 In most theatre lamps, the inert gas has been replaced with halogen gas.
-This causes a halogen cycle chemical reaction which actually redeposit the burned off pieces of filament back onto the filament.
+This causes a halogen cycle chemical reaction which redeposits the burned-off pieces of filament back onto the filament.
 This prolongs the life and intensity of the lamp.
 Generally referred to as "tungsten - halogen" lamps (tungsten being what the filament is made of; halogen being the active glass in the bulb).

 The halogen cycle requires heat to be activated; so tungsten halogen lamps tend to be small (and concentrated) with quartz glass bulbs which can stand up to the heat being created by the burning filament.